3 Essential Questions When Considering An AED

 Is an AED program expensive?

-In a word, Yes.
+It depends.
 With entry-level units in the area of $1200, cost can sometimes be a limiter.
 There are also short and long-term expenses involved in establishing and maintaining an AED program.
-One study found that as many as one out of every five accessible AEDs would be ineffective during an emergency due to a simple lack of routine maintenance.3 A reason for this may be a misunderstanding regarding future costs on the purchaser’s part.
+One study found that as many as one out of every five accessible AEDs would be ineffective during an emergency due to a simple lack of routine maintenance.
+A reason for this may be a misunderstanding regarding future costs on the purchaser’s part.

 Plan beyond the initial purchase.
 Some organizations only consider the initial cost of an AED when choosing an appropriate device.
 Instead, organizations should take into account the lifespan of the consumables such as batteries and pads.
 It is wise to take into consideration that some manufacturers’ consumables have a longer service-life than others.
 A good practice is to calculate the total investment in a unit over a 10-year life expectancy.
 Other important costs, such as initial and refresher training for anticipated users should also be included in a program budget.